 Maya MacGuineas: America Needs a Social Security Commission

 Maya MacGuineas is president of the Committee for a Responsible Federal Budget.
-She recently wrote an opinion piece for the Dallas Morning News, an excerpt of which is below.
+She recently wrote an opinion piece for the Dallas Morning News, the fourth and final in a four-part series about the Social Security program and its long-term financial issues.
+The full text can be found below.

 For the past three weeks, The Dallas Morning News has published research and analysis from the organization I lead, the Committee for a Responsible Federal Budget.
 In this final installment in the series, I’d like to offer some hope.
 There is a path forward, and it’s one Congress has taken successfully before.